This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 10. Winnow

-As the old saying goes: What gets measured, gets managed.
+As the old saying goes: what gets measured, gets managed.
 Yet restaurants collect very little data on what food they throw away and why, and as such have no idea about how to reduce their waste.
-Winnow Solutions products aim to solve that problem by allowing kitchens to monitor their waste.
+Winnow Solutions’ products aim to solve that problem by allowing kitchens to monitor their waste.

-One of their products is super convenient: a weighing scale and an AI camera equipped with computer vision algorithms record the weight and the type of food as it is thrown into the bin (for example, 30 grams of steak, 500 grams of fries).
+One of their food waste technology products is super convenient: a weighing scale and an AI camera equipped with computer vision algorithms record the weight and the type of food as it is thrown into the bin (for example, 30 grams of steak, 500 grams of fries).
 The staff member then selects an option from a touchscreen on the wall above to indicate the reason for the waste (for example, kitchen error or a customer complaint).

+The result is data that can help restaurants better understand what they waste and how to get better.
 Plus, they tailor their analytical solutions based on kitchen size: small, medium or large, as well as cafes and kiosks.
-This makes their scalable product ideal for a business of any size.

 11. Too Good To Go

 Restaurants and cafes can use the platform to sell off about-to-be wasted food at a marked-down price, typically at the end of each day.
 They get to sell off their surplus stock while attracting new customers to try their food.
 Hungry, price-conscious consumers can help in the battle against food waste while enjoying delicious food at bargain prices.
-Everyone’s a winner!

 12. Flashfood